taketwo/llm-ollama/README.md

 ## Model options

-All models accept the following options, using `-o name value` syntax:
+All models accept [Ollama modelfile parameters](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#parameter) as options.
+Use the `-o name value` syntax to specify them, for example:

-- `-o temperature 0.8`: The temperature of the model.
-Increasing the temperature will make the model answer more creatively.
+- `-o temperature 0.8`: set the temperature of the model
+- `-o num_ctx 256000`: set the size of the context window used to generate the next token

+See the referenced page for the complete list with descriptions and default values.

 ## Development